 Buy if:

-You're a tennis player:
+You're an advanced player:

 Pass if:

-You're a power player:
+You're a newer player:

 Paddle Weight